 “I’m faster than you.
 That’s all you need to know.”

 I ran to him in anger, with a furious roar I tried to tackle him, but he was long gone by the time I landed on his chair.
 I never saw him get up and run.
 He was there and then he wasn’t.
-I don’t how fast one has to be to be faster than my eyes, but…
+I don’t know how fast one has to be to be faster than my eyes, but…

 I’ve chased him ever since.
 Sometimes I catch his reflection on a passing bus.
 Sometimes I see those deep blue eyes while I’m running.
 Sometimes he’s a face in the crowd, there one instant, gone the next.
 An impossible being.
 Someone faster than fast.